lbagic/web.client.js/docs/guide/components.md

 | `hoverColor` | String           | primary-darker | Hex or css variable color        | Sets icon hover color.                 |
 | `scale`      | [String, Number] |                | 0 - ∞                            | Sets icon scale.                       |

-To use icons, download a svg and save it to `src/components/utils/icons/` as a vue component (e.g. `Home.vue`).
+To use icons, download a svg and save it to `./src/components/utils/icons/` as a vue component (e.g. `Home.vue`).

-A good place to look for icons is https://fonts.google.com/icons.
+A good place to look for more icons is https://fonts.google.com/icons.

 #### Example: